 Major-Specific Policies

-With program approval, up to 7 STAT credits from a UW–Madison undergraduate degree are allowed to count toward minimum graduate degree credits.
+With program approval, up to 7 credits from a UW–Madison undergraduate degree are allowed to transfer toward minimum graduate degree credits.
 Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-With program approval, up to 15 STAT credits completed at UW–Madison while a University Special student at the 300 level or above are allowed to count toward minimum graduate degree and graduate residence credit requirements.
-Of these credits, those at the 700 level or above may also count toward the minimum graduate coursework (50%) requirement.
+With program approval, up to 14 credits completed at UW–Madison while a University Special student numbered 300 or above are allowed to transfer toward minimum graduate degree requirements.
+Of these credits, those numbered 700 or above may also transfer to fulfill the minimum graduate coursework (50%) requirement.
 Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 Students are required to communicate with their advisor near the beginning of each semester to discuss course selection and progress.